Casa Adelante at 1990 Folsom

 A response to the community’s needs for family-centered homes, affordable arts space, and cultural preservation, 1990 Folsom respects the history of the former bakery site and brings new life to a more industrial portion of the neighborhood, adding new affordable family apartments, a childcare facility, and dedicated ground floor space for the arts and creative endeavors.
 In collaboration with TNDC and MEDA, this building will foster and celebrate an interconnected and vibrant community.

 Mission Economic Development Agency / Tenderloin Neighborhood Development Corporation

 LMSA for renderings

 Currently in design, this 143-unit development will provide ground floor services for families; above the main 16th Street entry is a two-story portal, framed by a colorful mural, that offers a glimpse into the planted podium level and heart of residential life.
 The podium level is visually connected with an inner courtyard to the ground floor and childcare activities below as well as a 7th story and roof space above, dedicated to urban agriculture and food production for residents.
 Concrete frames subdivide the remainder of the façade, which is further modulated to respond to a residential scale and offer a sense of belonging and home.
-The project features a rooftop photovoltaic array and solar hot water array, targeting a Green-Points Platinum rating.
+The project features a rooftop photovoltaic array and solar hot water array, targeting a LEED Gold rating.
 Given that it serves vulnerable populations and is located in an area prone to flooding, it incorporates many hazard mitigation strategies to ensure a resilient future.